Shapovalov about his default in Washington: “I am still upset that they didn’t admit their mistake, the decision was an insult to me”

 “It stayed in my head.
 I was very upset.
 Even though I got the 100 points back from the decision I lost all my price money.
 If you reduce the fine and the taxes they sent me a check for a $154.
 It was kind of an insult to me.
 The ATP didn’t admit they were wrong.
 You have players that did way, way worse than what I have done and there were not big punishments.
 I was unlucky and I am still upset that they did not admit their mistake.
 At that moment I did not want to play tennis.
 But after Davis Cup it was better,“ Shapovalov admitted.

 During the interview in Frankfurt, it became clear that Shapovalov has matured into a seasoned professional who makes clear statements.
-The Canadian was also one of the professionals who testified about Jannik Sinner’s doping case.
+The Canadian was also one of the professionals who spoke out about Jannik Sinner’s doping case.
 After the case came to light, he wrote on X, among other things: “Different rules for different players”.

 “Some players they have contaminated substances and get banned for years and with other players that is not the case.“ Shapovalov is not happy with the late WADA decision: “WADA should have stepped in right away.
-They should have get a notice after the first positive test as WADA.
-Why they step in just now?
+They should have given a notice after the first positive test as WADA.
+Why do they step in just now?
 Now it is torturing Sinner and he has to play in this circumstances.
 If the decisive people made the decision that he is cleared then that should be in guidelines with WADA.
 WADA should not be able months later to say: ‘No, now we want to overrule it’, if they had the information before.
 It is simply not clear for players.”